-The Parable Of The Sower Meaning (6 powerful lessons)
+The Meaning Of Parable Of The Sower (and 2 powerful lessons)

-The parable of the sower is one of Jesus’ most well known parables.
-And for good reason.
-This story has implications that are just as powerful today as the first time Jesus told it.
+The Parable Of the Sower is found in three Gospels (Matthew 13:1-23, Mark 4:1-20, and Luke 8:1-15) and is one of Jesus’ most well-known parables.
+And for good reason, this story has implications that are just as powerful today as the first time Jesus told it.

-Jesus was a masterful teacher largely because he was so good at telling stories and giving illustrations.
-He illustrated difficult teachings with pictures that help us understand and remember.
-That’s what’s so powerful about the parable of the sower; it’s a perfectly illustrated story that helps us understand God’s truth for us.
+Jesus was a masterful teacher and storyteller.
+He illustrated difficult teachings with pictures that help us understand and remember his message.
+That’s what’s so powerful about the Parable of the Sower; it’s a perfectly illustrated story that helps us understand God’s truth for us.

-The Setting Of The Parable Of The Sower
+The Meaning Of The Parable Of The Sower

-Also what we need to know is that this is an agricultural society.
-If you didn’t farm, you didn’t eat.
+Today we aren’t much of an agricultural society.
+But in Jesus’ day if you didn’t farm, you didn’t eat.
 So the imagery in this parable of sowing seeds would have been VERY familiar to Jesus’ audience.
 That’s intentional.
 Jesus is using something they understand to explain to them something that was foreign.

 The sower is sowing generously because he knows the more he sows the bigger his crop.
 Yes, he’ll lose some of his seed.
 But the return is worth the cost.

-Let’s look at the parable of the sower meaning in the 4 soils since that’s the primary focus.
-Each of these kinds of soils represent our hearts.
-And the seed is the Gospel.
+Let’s look at the Parable of the Sower meaning in the 4 soils since that’s the primary focus.
 As we look at this I would encourage you to evaluate your heart and see where the seed falls in your heart.

 “As he was scattering the seed, some fell along the path, and the birds came and ate it up.” – Matthew 13:4

-When seed is planted in shallow soil it will often start growing, you’ll see some signs of life.
+When seeds are planted in shallow soil they will often start growing.
 But that life is short-lived.
 The soil is simply not deep enough to sustain life.
-There’s not enough water for the plant so eventually the sun will scorch out all life.
+Because the roots are deep enough to get water for the plant the sun will eventually scorch the plant.

-This seed represents a person who was initially enthusiastic.
+The seeds in thin soil represent a person who heard the Gospel and was initially enthusiastic.
 But their roots never went deep.
 Life happened, tragedy struck, or they just got busy and their faith faded.
-Their faith never got below the surface and cannot survive the trails and hardships of life.
+Their faith never got below the surface and could not survive the trials and hardships of life.

 Plants need roots that go deep to get water and nutrients to survive.
 Similarly, Christians need deep roots that continually renew and refresh their faith.